 - On the Summary tab, click Restore

 - iTunes will download the firmware first

 - Once the process is completed, set up your device as new.

 - Watch the behavior of the battery.
 If this method doesn’t resolve the problem, try the next solutions.

 Ask for the battery replacement program

-Apple has confirmed that some of their iPhone 5 batteries have the anomaly.
-For example, iPhone 5 battery draining fast and needs to be recharge so often.
+Apple has confirmed that some of its iPhone 5 batteries have an anomaly.
+For example, the iPhone 5 battery draining fast and needs to be recharged so often.
 This replacement program comes to show their responsibility and commitment to their users.
 If you are facing iPhone 5 battery problems you may be eligible for this program.
 Apple will replace your iPhone 5 battery for free.
 To meet the requirements for this program: